staxDB/humhub-modules-bookmark/README.md

 ## Todo
 - add translations
+- search for topics in bookmark-stream (current issue of humhub 1.3)
 - suggest posts that you may like as bookmarks
 - receive update information about changes to bookmarked posts